 Knowing exactly how to end your relationship (or marriage) can be a real life-saver.
-Let's face it, the very thought of it ending it can make you cringe.
-And who do you ask?
-Your friends are probably no better at it than you.
+Let's face it, the very thought of ending it can make you cringe.
+And who do you even ask for advice?
+Chances are, your friends are probably no better at it than you.

-I'm going to help you out with expert advice and tips on how to walk away from a relationship.
+I'm going to help you out with expert advice and tips to show you how you can walk away from a relationship.
 By the end of this article you'll know how to prepare for it, how to do it and how not to do it.

 So, whether you...